MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 ### Create an app configuration policy for Android devices

-You must be an administrator to set up configuration policies.
+You must be an administrator to create app configuration policies.

 > [!NOTE]
 > At this time, you can't set up configuration policies for iOS devices.